 |Figure 18 - The color popup|

 - Now let's change the background color of the table view to match the color of the View.
 To do this, first display the Document Outline pane.
-You may remember from my previous post that you can display the Document Outline pane by clicking the small circular arrow button at the bottom left of the Interface Builder Editor, or by selecting Editor > Show Document Outline from the Xcode menu.
+You may remember that you can display the Document Outline pane by clicking the small circular arrow button at the bottom left of the Interface Builder Editor, or by selecting Editor > Show Document Outline from the Xcode menu.
 Once the Document Outline is visible, under the section labeled Table View Controller - Write Review, select the Table View object as shown in Figure 19.

 |Figure 19 - Select the Table View in the Document Outline pane.|